OpenRadioss/OpenRadioss/tools/anim_to_vtk/README.md

 # How to build

+## Linux
+gcc compiler instalaltion requested.

-Enter the platform directory.
+Enter the platform directory : anim_to_vtk/linux64
-Apply the build script
+Apply the build script : ./build.bash

 Executable will be copied in [OpenRadioss]/exec directory

+## Windows
+Visual Studio Community, Enterprise or Professional Edition installation is required.
+Launch Visual Studio Shell for X86-64 Native tools.

+Enter the platform directory : anim_to_vtk/win64
+Apply the script : build.bat

+Executable is copied in [OpenRadioss]/exec

 # How to use